Every entrepreneur should be prepared to answer these six questions in an investor pitch meeting.

 Unless you plan to fund your new business from your own bankroll, you most likely will need an investor at some point along the way.

-- What's your complete competitive landscape look like — beyond just where you're playing?
-Entrepreneurs need to demonstrate that they understand, and respect, the competitive environment they are operating in.
+As an entrepreneur, you need to demonstrate that you understand and respect the competitive environment you are operating in.
 What sets them apart from the competition?
-I want to see that companies understand the growth and contraction trends of their competition, especially as it relates to their product or service.
+Investors want to see that companies understand the growth and contraction trends of their competition, especially as it relates to their product or service.

-Investors are also very interested in upcoming milestones and challenges.
-How will an investment help reach those milestones?
-What are the biggest challenges, weaknesses and roadblocks, and how are they being addressed and overcome?
+Investors are also very interested in your upcoming milestones and challenges.
+How will an investment help you reach those milestones?
+What are your biggest challenges, weaknesses, and roadblocks, and how are they being addressed and overcome?
 Examples include key hires, change of revenue model or sales strategy.

-- What are the risks?
-It's always better when entrepreneurs let potential investors know about the risks to their venture.
+It's always better to let potential investors know about the risks to your venture.
 It builds trust and again shows self-awareness, as well as a pragmatic view of the overall forces that may impact the company.
 Your business plan should include both the advantages and risks of investing in your business.
 Investor-business relationships should be founded on trust and transparency.